OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:16

-The sons of Jehallelel were:
+The sons of Jehallelel included:

 > Ziph, Ziphah, Tiria, and Asarel.